Prepouce/RemoteCoercedPotato/README.md

                                            @Hack0ura @Prepouce
 ```

-# RemoteCoercedPotato
 A quick POC of a Coerced Patate but remotly (just for fun).

 From Patate (LOCAL/NETWORK SERVICE) to SYSTEM by abusing `SeImpersonatePrivilege` on Windows 10, Windows 11 and Server 2022.

 For more information: [https://blog.hackvens.fr/articles/CoercedPotato.html](https://blog.hackvens.fr/articles/CoercedPotato.html) (The english version is coming soon!! 😄)

-## A very quick PoooooC:

-Usage :
+## Usage

-You can check the help message using the `--help` option.
+First, you can check the help message using the `--help` option.

+A very quick PoooooC:

 - Without random namedpipe (default):
 ```txt